Environmental law: Australia

 Commonwealth v Tasmania (1983), also known as the "Tasmanian Dam Case", was a highly significant case in Australian environmental law.

-The Environment Protection and Biodiversity Conservation Act 1999 is the centrepiece of environmental legislation in Australia.
+The Environment Protection and Biodiversity Conservation Act 1999 is the centerpiece of environmental legislation in Australia.
 It sets up the "legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places" and focuses on protecting world heritage properties, national heritage properties, wetlands of international importance, nationally threatened species and ecological communities, migratory species, Commonwealth marine areas, Great Barrier Reef Marine Park, and the environment surrounding nuclear activities.
 However, it has been subject to numerous reviews examining its shortcomings, the latest taking place in mid-2020.
 The interim report of this review concluded that the laws created to protect unique species and habitats are ineffective.

 Brazil

 The Brazilian government created the Ministry of Environment in 1992 in order to develop better strategies for protecting the environment, using natural resources sustainably, and enforcing public environmental policies.
 The Ministry of Environment has authority over policies involving environment, water resources, preservation, and environmental programs involving the Amazon.